danielneil/Shark/README.md

 Shark has lots of moving parts, so feel free to cherry pick a component that interests you.

-The technology stack comprises of the below, therefore knowledge of ( or a willingness to learn ) any of the following:
+The technology stack comprises of the below, therefore knowledge of ( or a willingness to learn ) **any** of the following:

 **Programming Languages**

-Bash Scripting, Ansible, C/C++, BOOST, HTML/CSS, PHP, Python, PANDAS, REST and PERL
+Bash Scripting, Ansible, C/C++, BOOST, HTML/CSS, PHP, SQL, JSON, CSV, Python, PANDAS, REST and PERL

 **Technologies**

-Linux, ideally Debian or a derivative, the Nagios product stack (Nagios Core / Plugins / NRPE), RabbitMQ, Elasticsearch, Logtstash, Apache ZooKeeper, Apache Drill, Apache HTTPD, Apache NiFi and Docker.
+Linux, ideally Debian or a derivative, the Nagios tech stack (Nagios Core / Plugins / NRPE), RabbitMQ, Elasticsearch, Logtstash, Apache ZooKeeper, Apache Drill, Apache HTTPD, Apache NiFi and Docker.

 **Financials**

-An elementry understanding of financial markets and algorithmic trading.
+An understanding of financial markets and algorithmic trading.

-Any kind of financial analytics specialisations are strongly desired.
+Any kind of financial analytics specialisations are **strongly** desired.

+**Mathematics**

+Any kind of mathematical knowledge in relation to financial algorithms is **strongly** desired.

 # Warning